 Shanna McNair is Founder and Director of The Writer’s Hotel and Founding Editor and Publisher of The New Guard literary review.
 She writes prose, poetry and scripts and is an award-winning journalist.
-She has written and directed plays, served as editor of magazines and newspapers and judged writing contests.
-She is a 2018 Hewnoaks Artist Colony Writer in Residence.
+She has written and directed plays, served as magazine and newspaper and judged writing contests.
+She was a 2018 Hewnoaks Artist Colony Writer in Residence.
 She recently served as a RISCA Fiction Fellow Judge, and as an Interdisciplinary Study Adviser at Lesley University.
 In 2011 she was a Writer in Residence at the Thomas Lynch cottage in Moveen, Ireland, following a residency in Dingle via the University of Southern Maine Stonecoast MFA program.
 She also holds a Creative Writing Certificate from Oxford University via her study at the Dartmouth College Creative Writing Master's program.
 She has worked extensively in the visual and performing arts.
 She is at work on a novel, stories, poems, scripts and a novella.

 KEVIN LARIMER (Publishing Lecturer)